How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 6. Group types of decor (bunnies, nests, eggs, tableware) so that they can be packed together.

 7. Begin wrapping like items with tissue or bubble-wrap.
-Put like items in the same bin, taking care not to over weigh the bins.
+Put like items in the same bin, taking care not to overweigh the bins.

 8. Repeat this process until all your Easter decorations have been carefully packed away.

 Some items may be on the fence between spring and Easter, such as nests.
-If the items are very pastel, it’s probably best to pack it away.
+If the items are very pastel, it’s probably best to pack them away.
 If the item is more neutral, then it will probably work in your decor for a few more weeks.

-Ideally, after removing all the Easter decor, you can leave the-pre-Easter spring decor and get ready to style your home for late spring.
+Ideally, after removing all the Easter decor, you can leave the pre-Easter spring decor and get ready to style your home for late spring.

 What Items to Keep for Transitioning from Easter to Spring

-• early spring flowers, such as tulips, may have already been discarded.
+• Early spring flowers, such as tulips, may have already been discarded.
 This is a great time to use faux tulips to keep the spring vibe going for several more weeks.
 Our summer flowers have not yet bloomed, but feel free to mix in faux pink peonies, hydrangeas, or Gerber daisies.

-• any baskets and woven trays in natural materials
+• Any baskets and woven trays in natural materials

-• ceramics, such as chinoiserie
+• Ceramics, such as chinoiserie

-• candles in natural colors
+• Candles in natural colors

-• wood bowls, lanterns, or tiered trays
+• Wood bowls, lanterns, or tiered trays

 You can now bring in more neutral items to balance the spring pastels.